Eastern Airlines (2018)

-Eastern Airlines, LLC is an American airline founded in 2010.
-Eastern operates Boeing 767s and Boeing 777s.
-It began as Dynamic Airways and later added "International" to its name to reflect its transition from a charter airline into scheduled international services.
-Under the Dynamic name, the airline was headquartered in High Point, North Carolina, offering service from New York to South America.
-It used to operate from Fort Lauderdale, Chicago, Los Angeles and New York to the Caribbean, Cancún, and South America.

-Following a successful bankruptcy restructuring in April 2018, Dynamic International Airways obtained a license to use the Eastern intellectual property from Swift Air, and the leases of two aircraft from the 2015 Eastern Air Lines startup.
-Dynamic was rebranded as Eastern Airlines.
+Eastern Airlines, LLC is an American airline headquartered in Kansas City, Missouri.
+The airline operates a mixed fleet of Boeing 767 and Boeing 777 aircraft.
+Originally founded in 2010 as Dynamic Airways, the company rebranded as Eastern Airlines in 2018 following a successful bankruptcy restructuring and obtained a license to use the Eastern intellectual property from Swift Air.

 History

 Dynamic Airways

-Dynamic Airways was established by Dynamic Aviation in 2010, with its first aircraft being a second-hand McDonnell Douglas MD-88 delivered a year before operations started in 2009.
+Dynamic Airways was established by Dynamic Aviation with its first aircraft being a second-hand McDonnell Douglas MD-88 delivered a year before operations started in 2009.
 The airline officially started operations in early October 2010 after receiving its air operator's certificate.

-On November 2010, the airline started to operate for Direct Air.
-The company's first aircraft was re-painted in livery and leased to Direct Air.
+The airline was headquartered in High Point, North Carolina, with its maintenance facilities based in Piedmont Triad International Airport.

-As the airline approached its second year of operations, its first Boeing 767-200 was delivered to the airline, followed by the approval for another MD-88 to take to the skies.
+As the airline approached its second year of operations, its first Boeing 767-200 was delivered, followed by the approval for another MD-88 to take to the skies.

 Not long after the purchase of the second MD-88, Dynamic announced a three-year partnership flying for Hoda Air Services in South Korea.
-The deal, which included a MD-88 supported by a full crew, was the airline's first in Asia.
-The airline continued to expand when its first 767 entered service and the second was delivered, which was, according to the airline, available for ACMI wet lease, full charter and corporate shuttle programs for private and government organisations'.
+The deal, which included an MD-88 supported by a full crew, was the airline's first in Asia.
+The airline continued to expand more Boeing 767s were delivered, which were, according to the airline, available for ACMI wet lease, full charter, and corporate shuttle programs for private and government organizations.

-In March 2012, Direct Air temporarily suspended its operations and cancelled all charter flights, subsequently filing for bankruptcy.
-It ceased operations completely shortly after, having been found to have racked up millions in debts.
+In March 2012, Direct Air temporarily suspended its operations and canceled all charter flights, subsequently filing for bankruptcy.
+It ceased operations completely shortly after, having racked up millions of dollars in debts.
 The MD-88 was returned to Dynamic as a result.
 A third 767 was delivered to Dynamic on March 6.
 This 767 entered operations in early 2013.

 Dynamic operated a successful wet-lease ACMI for EZjet, operating regular flights from New York City to Georgetown utilizing their 767-200.
-This operation ceased in 2012, prompting Dynamic's move into regularly-scheduled services, starting with the resurrection of the New York to Georgetown route in June 2014, competing with Caribbean Airlines and Fly Jamaica Airways on that route, the latter two flying the route as a fifth-freedom service.
+This operation ceased in 2012, prompting Dynamic's move into regularly scheduled services.